breatheco-de/content/src/content/lesson/webpack.md

 };
 ```

-Above, we are telling Webpack that the css-loader will load any imported “.css” file into our bundle and the style-loader will know how to include it depending on the size (using a style tag probably).
+Above, we are telling Webpack that the css-loader will load any imported ".css" file into our bundle and the style-loader will know how to include it depending on the size (using a style tag probably).

-### 4.4) You can install other loaders or amazing plugins
+### 4) You can install other loaders or amazing plugins

 From here on, it’s up to you – just keep installing plugins and learning how to configure them in your webpack.config.js file.
 [Here is a more detailed list of awesome plugins you can use:](https://github.com/webpack-contrib/awesome-webpack)